Finite group actions on abelian groups of finite Morley rank: Enveloping algebras enter the scene

-Now we have to temporarily focus our attention at actions of finite abelian groups of orders coprime to $p$, mostly with the purpose to reformulate, in this special case, the previous results in more familiar terms.
+Now we will focus our attention temporarily on actions of finite abelian groups of orders coprime to $p$, and reformulate the previous results in more familiar terms, in this special case.

-Now $V$ is a connected $H$-module of characteristic $p>0$ for a finite abelian group $H$ of order coprime to $p$.
+Let $V$ be a connected $H$-module of characteristic $p>0$ with $H$ a finite abelian group of order coprime to $p$.

-We again treat $V$ with the action of $H$ as a module over the finite group algebra $R = \bF_p[H]$.
-Applying Maschke's Theorem to the action of $G$ on $R$ by multiplication, we see that $R$ is semisimple and is a direct sum of finite commutative algebras, that is, finite fields (of course, of characteristic $p$).
+View $V$ with the action of $H$ as a module over the finite group algebra $A = \bF_p[H]$.
+Applying Maschke's Theorem to the action of $H$ on $A$ by multiplication, we see that $A$ is semisimple and is a direct sum of simple finite commutative algebras, that is, finite fields (of course, of characteristic $p$).

-We shall call a non-zero element $v\in V$ a \emph{weight element} if ${\rm Ann}_R(v)$ is a maximal ideal in $R$; equivalently, this means that $vR$ is an irreducible $R$-module.
-It follows that if $F = R/{\rm Ann}_R(v)$ and $\lambda: R \longrightarrow F$ is the canonical homomorphism, then $vR$ is a dimension 1 vector space over $F$ (notice that $F$ could be bigger than $\bF_p$) and, for every $r \in R$, we have where the left-hand side is understood in the sense of a (right) $R$-module, the right-hand side is a vector space over the field $F$.
-This justifies the homomorphisms $\lambda$ being called \emph{weights} of $R$.
+We shall call a non-zero element $v\in V$ a \emph{weight element} if ${\rm Ann}_A(v)$ is a maximal ideal in $A$; equivalently, this means that $vA$ is an irreducible $A$-module.
+It follows that if $F = A/{\rm Ann}_A(v)$ and $\lambda: A \longrightarrow F$ is the canonical homomorphism, then $vA$ is a $1$-dimensional vector space over $F$ (notice that $F$ may be bigger than $\bF_p$) and, for every $a \in A$, we have where the left-hand side is understood in the sense of a (right) $A$-module, and the right-hand side is a vector space over the field $F$.
+This justifies the homomorphisms $\lambda$ being called \emph{weights} of $A $.

-Observe that when restricted to $H$, weights become characters of $H$, that is, homomorphisms from $H$ to the multiplicative group $\overline{\bF_p}^*$ of the algebraic closure $\overline{\bF_p}$ of the prime field $\bF_p$.
-Also it is easy to see that $F \simeq \bF_p[\lambda(H)]$, where
+Observe that when restricted to $H$, weights become characters of $H$, that is, homomorphisms from $H$ to the multiplicative group $\overline{\bF}_p^*$ of the algebraic closure $\overline{\bF}_p$ of the prime field $\bF_p$.
+Also it is easy to see that $F \simeq \bF_p[\lambda[H]]$, where

 Obviously, if $u,v \in V$ are weight vectors for the same weight $\lambda$ then either $u+v=0$ or $u+v$ is a weight vector for $\lambda$.
-Hence all such vectors form a \emph{definable} $R$-submodule $V_\lambda \leqslant V$, and it follows from Maschke's Theorem that
+Hence all such vectors form a \emph{definable} $A$-submodule $V_\lambda \leqslant V$, and it follows from Maschke's Theorem that

 where the direct sum is taken over all weights of $H$ on $V$.
 It follows that all weight spaces $V_\lambda$ are connected, and their total number does not exceed $n = \rk V$.
-It is also useful to keep in mind that $V_\lambda$ is a vector space under the action of the finite field $F_\lambda = \bF_p[\lambda(H)]$.
-Observe further that $F_\lambda$ is the enveloping algebra for the action of $H$ on $V_\lambda$.
+It is also useful to keep in mind that $V_\lambda$ is a vector space under the action of the finite field $F_\lambda = \bF_p[\lambda[H]]$.
+Observe further that $F_\lambda$ is the enveloping algebra for the action of the group $H$ on $V_\lambda$.